 Getting the bait out past the breakers is also no problem.
 Long casts are almost effortless.

-There are 2 downsides to this reel.
-One is that Penn are now manufactured in China.
-Some of the internal parts then might be defective.
+There are two downsides to this reel.
+One is that Penn is now manufactured in China.
+Some of the internal parts than might be defective.
 In the very rare case that you get a defective unit and experience a failure while fishing, Penn will replace the reel with their warranty.
 The warranty starts the day it’s purchased, however, so keep that in mind.

 The other is that the reel is on the heavy side.
 That is the price to pay for an all metal reel that is also sealed and watertight.
 Yes, it does mean that fatigue could be an issue when fishing with it all day.
 And lightening your load on a kayak is a little more difficult with the added weight.
 But, it is worth it when you consider what you get in return.

-Pros and Cons of the Penn Spinfisher V Spinning Reel
+So, should you get the Penn Spinfisher V Spinning Reel?

 - 6 seals for watertight gear box and drag system